espanso/website/docs/matches/examples.md

 Observations:
 - You can also just use the "search bar + label" instead of "regex + match disambiguation" to categorize.
 But I find easier to use regex so I can incrementally learn my triggers (also I don't need to press Alt + Space to open the search bar).
 - I don't use spaces in regex so I avoid accidental triggers, and I also prefer abbreviations.
 So instead of "code py all" I use "cdpyaa".

+### A list of all match options
+may be found in the [Espanso repo](https://github.com/espanso/espanso/blob/master/espanso-config/src/matches/group/loader/yaml/parse.rs#L59-L137).